onsi/ginkgo/docs/index.md

 > You don't need to remove the `func() { ... }` when you mark an `It` or `Measure` as pending.
 Ginkgo will happily ignore any arguments after the string.

-> By default, Ginkgo will print out a description for each pending spec.
-You can suppress this by setting the `--noisyPendings=false` flag.

 > By default, Ginkgo will not fail a suite for having pending specs.
 You can pass the `--failOnPending` flag to reverse this behavior.

 Using the `P` and `X` prefixes marks specs as pending at compile time.
 If you need to skip a spec at *runtime* (perhaps due to a constraint that can only be known at runtime) you may call `Skip` in your test: